velopaymentsapi/velo-php/docs/Api/PayoutServiceApi.md

 Withdraw Payout

-Withdraw Payout will delete payout details from payout service and rails services but will just move the status of the payout to WITHDRAWN in payment audit.
+Withdraw Payout will remove the payout details from the rails but the payout will still be accessible in payout service in WITHDRAWN status.

 ### Example